reyz13371/renereisenhofer/_projects/(1) ShootTeemo.md

  name: Shoot Teemo
  tools: [Unity, C#, Blender]
  image: /assets/images/ShootTeemo.png
  description: Shoot Teemo is a first-person shooting game inspired by the League of Legends character Teemo.
-The game features target shooting mechanics, enemy projectiles using NavMesh to target the player and difficulty scaling with time.
+The goal is to get as many points as possible before dying.
 ---

 ### 🛠 Tech Stack